jonathanhawleypeters/mapbuilder/grunt/README.md

 # Commands

+`grunt` - development build of html, css, and js files

-`grunt` - production build, clears "/dist" and regenerates all files
+`grunt prod` - production build, clears "/dist" and regenerates all files

 `grunt watch` - rebuilds html or css source files after changes to them are saved